plamarque/sphinx-poc/docs/getting-started.rst

    are built into the site and accessed via toolbar links when the site-related tasks are performed.

--  **Interface portlets** which constitute the PRODUCT interface as front-end components of the site.
+-  **Interface portlets** which constitute the eXo Platform interface as front-end components of the site.

 **Super-user**

 A super-user is a special user who has full privileges and used for the administration.
-In PRODUCT, this account is configured with Root, Root, root@localhost and its memberships are member:/organization/management/executive-board,
+In eXo Platform, this account is configured with Root, Root, root@localhost and its memberships are member:/organization/management/executive-board,
 \*:/platform/administrators, \*:/platform/users,
 \*:/platform/web-contributors, \*:/organization/employees.
 A super-user
-has all permissions on all features of PRODUCT.
+has all permissions on all features of eXo Platform.

 **Navigation**

 A set of menus (sometimes so-called node tree) that contains hyperlinks to other parts of a site.
-The default navigation menus in PRODUCT are located in the top navigation bar:
+The default navigation menus in eXo Platform are located in the top navigation bar:

 |image0|